 Billy Showell BA SBA

-‘At the heart of my work is the love of plants, the love of watercolour and the desire to bring as many people to this art form as I possibly can.
-On occasion, my work can be seen as light-hearted as my compositions are joyous but over the 24 years I have been painting and teaching I have introduced this love of painting plants to huge numbers of budding students, sharing what I do is my passion and loving what you do is my mantra.
-Botany brings enlightenment and painting helps spread the word and the pure joy of composing encourages me to challenge the expected within my genre.’
+At the heart of Billy's work is the love of plants and watercolour.
+Billy desires to bring as many people to this art form as possible.
+On occasion, her work is light-hearted, as the compositions are often joyous and whimsical.
+Over the 24 years of painting and teaching, Billy has introduced her love of painting plants to many budding students; sharing is her passion and loving the process of making pictures is her mantra.
+Botany can bring enlightenment, painting helps document the beauty of nature, and the pure joy of composing can encourage artists to challenge the norm.

 Billy Showell Fine Art

 With a passion for fashion, plants and family, I have been working with new vigour.
 Home is a meaningful part of my work life; I have worked hard to inspire my sons to be creatives, as I was supported this way by my dear parents and husband.
 With significant changes in my life, I began to assess what identifies my character and what influences my choices.

 My art career began in fashion, but my career path veered towards painting, later developing the idea of knitting together botanical painting and inspirations from the dressmakers cupboard.
 I collect objects that intrigue me to incorporate them into my designs to create stories through my work.
 I have taken these same themes into my paintings; the collection began with a plethora of botanical shoe-inspired compositions and then morphed into a story of the Dressmaker.